Brightly coloured garden bean bag chair in orange patterned fabric contrasing with a black painted fence, green foliage, and bright red geums.

 Image: Luxury Sun Lounger from Armadillo Sun accessorised with Outdoor Cushions in Ripple Ocean and Sigma Turquoise.

-The final step to a colour-filled garden is my favourite...
+The final step to colourful garden furniture is my favourite...
 GO SHOPPING!
+For buying inspiration indulge in my kaleidoscope of garden decor picks.

 What colourful furniture or decor have you added to your garden or your patio?
 Please do let me know in a comment below.

-Once you've chosen the perfect colour palette for your outdoor space, you'll want to show it off to friends and family.
-Browse our expert recommendations on creating a garden that's perfect for entertaining.
+Once you've created a colourful outdoor space that makes your heart sing, you'll want to show it off to friends and family!
+Take note of our expert recommendations on creating a garden perfect for entertaining.